mariohidalgosoria/MitoClusteringinDT/README.md

 This repository is divided in sub-directories as follows:

-Data: contains examples of data files with the coordinates and cluster size of mitochondria in dendritic trees.
+Data: contains examples of data files with the coordinates and cluster sizes of mitochondria in dendritic trees.

 ClusterSizeDist: conatins Matlab programs to compute the final cluster size distribution of mitochondria the volume density per branch extracted from simulations an our mean field model.
 Also includes Matlab